 The Manassas, Virginia Campus, located in Northern Virginia, spans 33,880 square feet, and includes 12 classrooms with an expansive hangar facility.
 All classrooms have WIFI and many have Smartboard Technology, along with audio visual equipment.
 The Campus boasts a variety of training aids and equipment; along with multi-engine and single-engine aircraft and composite, welding laboratory for student training.
-The campus also houses state-of-the-art Nida equipment for avionics training.
+The campus also houses industry standard Nida equipment for avionics training.
 FAA testing for written exams is also offered on-site.
-For student convenience, the campus provides a student lounge, vending machines with beverages, snacks, microwaves, and refrigerators.
+For student convenience, the campus provides a student lounge, mini-market with beverages, sandwiches, snacks, microwaves, and refrigerators.